Hogsback, South Africa: Geography and tourism

-The area is known for indigenous forests, waterfalls and trout fishing.
+The area is known for indigenous forests, waterfalls and trout.
 The large gardens in the surrounding area also include exotic plants from all parts of the world, and it is a destination and tourist attraction among both international and South African tourists.
 Apart from 'the Hogsback', the tallest peak in the area is the 1 954 m Gaika's Kop.

 Hiking and walking trails

 There are a number of hiking routes and walks that take walkers through the forests, up mountains, past waterfalls and to viewing points and views of the area.
 General information on Hogsback such as maps of walks, hiking and mountain bike trails are available for purchase from the Hogsback Tourist Office located near the entrance of the village.
 These trails vary from short easy walks to trails taking 3–4 hours and longer.
 Hogsback hiking trails include: The Labyrinth at the Edge, The 39 Steps Falls and Arboretum, Madonna and Child Falls, Kettlespout Falls, The Three Hogs, Tyumy Pools walk, The Three Waterfall Trail, The Bluff Walk, The Military Path, The Sunset Loop, The Big Tree and The Art and Craft Trail.